- By: Pedro Candeias

 The periodization of training was made popular by Matveyev from Russia and was later implemented in the United States by Stone, O’Bryant, & Garhammer.

-This hypothetical model for strength training was initially intended for competitive weightlifters and was later adopted by athletes in sport.
+This hypothetical model for strength training was initially intended for competitive weightlifters and was later adopted by athletes in the sport.

 There are several Periodization models proposed by several authors: linear, nonlinear, block, fractal, conjugate sequence, etc.